inspectordanno/inspectordanno.github.io/about.md

 I’m also a firm believer in the power of words.
 And dark mode!
 (I promise the next iteration of this website will have that!)

 ## A job that would be a good fit
 I really like front-end engineering - I'm most comfortable in code, but I also love to talk design and UX.
-I use React a ton, so I can contribute on that stack right-away.
+I use React a ton, so I can contribute on that stack right away.
 I have some experience with JavaScript back-end, and would like to get more, especially with GraphQL.

 I'm looking to learn and grow in a well-defined engineering team.
 In terms of experience, I'm on the border between mid-level and senior: I can do most front-end things on my own, but would benefit from more team structure, and would love to foray into full-stack dev in a "safe-space".
 I am looking for teams that promote collaboration, scoping, and realistic deadlines.
 And kindness. ☺️